dondealban/14n121e/content/publication/2023-nat-commun/index.md

 - "2"
 publishDate: "2023-12-13T00:00:00Z"
 slides: ""
-summary: The findings in the study provide a roadmap for improving baseline estimations to enhance carbon market integrity and trust..
+summary: The findings in the study provide a roadmap for improving baseline estimations to enhance carbon market integrity and trust.
 tags:
 - avoided deforestation
 - baseline emissions